a-lost-witch/a-lost-witch/README.md

 ---

 ## 🌙 About Me
 I'm a curious, caffeine-fueled B.Tech ECE graduate with a love for technology, creativity, and stories.
-I like making aesthetic user interfaces, working with IOT,electronic equipments and blending logic with design.
+I like making aesthetic user interfaces, working with IOT and electronic equipment and blending logic with design.

 ### ✨ What I Love
 - 📝 Writing stories & exploring fantasy worlds